Accessibility auditor - acknowledgements

 Scope: Define a scope for the acknowledgement - does it apply to just this specific error? anywhere the error is detected? etc.

-The acknowledgements screen (accessed from the left hand menu) lists all the acknowledgements that have been created for the service and allows an administrator to manage the acknowledgements.
+The acknowledgements screen lists all the acknowledgements that have been created for the results page and allows an administrator to manage the acknowledgements.